Parent FAQs

 • Ideally, you want to plant your tree in the ground, outside, in a permanent location where you can watch and care for its growth.
 These trees are accustomed to being outside in the elements, so if you do keep it in a pot for a year or two, be sure to keep it outside.

-• We are looking for ways to provide something to grow for kids that do not have a yard or live in apartments.
-We hope to make these options available in the near future.
+• We are in the process of developing an alternative indoor plant program for kids that do not have a yard or live in apartments.
+We hope to make this option available in the near future!

-• If you do not have a yard to plant your tree, we encourage you to plant your tree with a willing friend or family member who has a yard.
+• In the meantime, if you do not have a yard to plant your tree, we encourage you to plant your tree with a willing friend or family member who has a yard.

 How does Neighborhood Forest fund all of these free trees?